-(1) General Information: The Veterinary Medicine program consists of two years of Pre-Veterinary Medicine at the University of Alberta and four years of Veterinary Medicine at the Western College of Veterinary Medicine, University of Saskatchewan, Saskatoon.
-A quota exists on Alberta students entering Veterinary Medicine at the University of Saskatchewan, and students with the highest standing in the work of the two pre-veterinary years will receive preference.
+(1) General Information: The Veterinary Medicine program consists of two years of Pre-Veterinary Medicine at the University of Alberta and four years of Veterinary Medicine at the Western College of Veterinary Medicine, University of Saskatchewan, Saskatoon or at the University of Calgary Faculty of Veterinary Medicine.
+A quota exists on students entering either veterinary school and students with the highest standing in the work of the two pre-veterinary years will generally receive preference.
 Because the Western College of Veterinary Medicine is a regional institution, it admits almost exclusively students from western Canada with quotas for each province.
-For detailed information on residence policy and admissions procedures, contact the Admissions Office, Western College of Veterinary Medicine for a copy of the Admissions Brochure.
+The University of Calgary Faculty of Veterinary Medicine only accepts Alberta residents.
+For detailed information on residence policy and admissions procedures, contact the Admissions Office of the veterinary schools